platformland/electric-book/book/text/identify.md

 > — Steve Marshall, Head of Hosting and Digital Operations, Ministry of Justice (UK) {:.box}

-[^1]:   Citation needed

-[^2]:   In the UK, the Government Digital Service conducted 150 interviews with teams across government with the aim of understanding their common needs.
+[^1]:   In the UK, the Government Digital Service conducted 150 interviews with teams across government with the aim of understanding their common needs.
 It led GDS to understand they should prioritize a form building platform over one that, for example, accepted payments from the public, because more services needed it.
 Richard Pope, "Interview with Will Myddelton – UK Government as a Platform programme", 29th October 2018, [https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8](https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8)

-[^3]:   Wardley Mapping is an approach to visualising the components required to deliver a service.
+[^2]:   Wardley Mapping is an approach to visualising the components required to deliver a service.
 Simon Wardley, "An introduction to Wardley (Value Chain) Mapping", bits or pieces?, 2nd February 2015, [https://blog.gardeviance.org/2015/02/an-introduction-to-wardley-value-chain.html](https://blog.gardeviance.org/2015/02/an-introduction-to-wardley-value-chain.html)

-[^4]:   Richard Pope, "Interview with Will Myddelton – UK Government as a Platform programme", 29th October 2018, [https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8](https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8)
+[^3]:   Richard Pope, "Interview with Will Myddelton – UK Government as a Platform programme", 29th October 2018, [https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8](https://medium.com/platform-land/interview-with-will-myddelton-government-as-a-platform-3aff4ebcb3e8)

-[^5]:   Mike Bracken, "Mapping new ideas for the digital justice system", Government Digital Service Blog, 18th August 2015, [https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/](https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/)
+[^4]:   Mike Bracken, "Mapping new ideas for the digital justice system", Government Digital Service Blog, 18th August 2015, [https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/](https://gds.blog.gov.uk/2015/08/18/mapping-new-ideas-for-the-digital-justice-system-2/)

-[^6]:   Open Data Institute, "Mapping data ecosystems", 23rd March 2018,[https://theodi.org/article/mapping-data-ecosystems/](https://theodi.org/article/mapping-data-ecosystems/)
+[^5]:   Open Data Institute, "Mapping data ecosystems", 23rd March 2018,[https://theodi.org/article/mapping-data-ecosystems/](https://theodi.org/article/mapping-data-ecosystems/)

-[^7]:   Citation needed
+[^6]:   18F, "18F/myusa", [https://github.com/18F/myusa](https://github.com/18F/myusa).
+Retrieved 26th June 2019.

-[^8]:   @yahoo_pete (Pete Herlihy), "One of the coolest things about this, is that we made a deal with the DVLA to use their secure, modern on-site print facilities for our letter fulfilment.
+[^7]:   @yahoo_pete (Pete Herlihy), "One of the coolest things about this, is that we made a deal with the DVLA to use their secure, modern on-site print facilities for our letter fulfilment.
 Having stopped printing tax discs etc a few years back, they had capacity.
 And we could maximise the savings to taxpayers.", 16th April 2019, [https://twitter.com/yahoo\_pete/status/1118245112482598912?s=12](https://twitter.com/yahoo_pete/status/1118245112482598912?s=12)

-[^9]:   Interview, Dr Adam Connors, Senior Google Engineering Manager
+[^8]:   Interview, Dr Adam Connors, Senior Google Engineering Manager